The Gardener (Van Gogh): History

 Van Gogh painted the canvas in September 1889 while residing at the hospital in Saint Rémy.
-The dating of the month of execution is approximate—although today almost all critics accept it as valid—because Van Gogh does not quote the work in the numerous letters he wrote to his brother Theo and friends.
+The dating of the month of execution is approximate—although today almost all critics accept it as valid—because Van Gogh does not mention the work in the numerous letters he wrote to his brother Theo and friends.

 At first, in fact, it was considered to be part of the body of work that Van Gogh painted in Arles, a period from February 1888 to March 1889.
-Subsequently, it was believed to be a work from the period spent in Saint Rémy (April 1889 - April 1890).
+Subsequently, it was believed to be a work from the period spent in Saint Rémy (April 1889 – April 1890).
 Finally, Hulsker's studies placed the work in September 1889, a period when the painter was being treated at the Saint Paul de Mausole hospital in Saint Rémy, linking it to the painter's strong interest in portraits during that period.
 In early September, Van Gogh, after a serious nervous breakdown and a period of inactivity, returned to painting with great commitment and he wrote to his brother Theo:

-After the painter's death, the work entered the collectors' market until it reached the Parisian gallery of the merchant of Jewish origin Paul Rosemberg, where it was bought in 1910 by Gustavo Sforni, intellectual and macchiaioli painter who in the early 20th century brought to Florence, the city where he lived, several works of art of modern painting: among them were the Portrait of Monsieur Chocquet (1889) by Paul Cézanne, two oil paintings by Maurice Utrillo and a pastel painting by Edgar Degas.
+After the painter's death, the work entered the collectors' market until it reached the Parisian gallery of Paul Rosemberg, where it was bought in 1910 by Gustavo Sforni, intellectual and macchiaioli painter who in the early 20th century brought to Florence, the city where he lived, several works of art of modern painting: among them were the Portrait of Monsieur Chocquet (1889) by Paul Cézanne, two oil paintings by Maurice Utrillo and a pastel painting by Edgar Degas.
 After its arrival in Italy, The Gardener was loaned for the Italian exhibition dedicated to the impressionists organized by the writer and painter Ardengo Soffici between April and May 1910 in the halls of the Lyceum Club in Florence.
 The exhibition bore the name "Prima mostra italiana dell'impressionismo".
 The canvas, exhibited under number 71, was presented alongside works by Paul Cézanne, Edgar Degas, Jean-Louis Forain, Paul Gauguin, Henri Matisse, Claude Monet, Camille Pissarro, Pierre-Auguste Renoir, Henri de Toulouse-Lautrec and eighteen sculptures by Medardo Rosso.
 That same year, Soffici gave a not very positive opinion on The Gardener, since in Van Gogh's work he observed a break with the lessons of Cézanne, an artist he held in high esteem: